Academic year: 2023/2024

 A minimum proficiency level of B2 in English is required and students must also have an adequate level of personal preparation, consisting of Chinese language proficiency equivalent to level B2 in the Common European Framework of Reference.
 It is compulsory to check students’ level of personal preparation; this also involves assessment of the degree mark.

-For details of the curriculum requirements and how personal preparation is assessed, please refer to the Master’s Degree Programme Regulations.
+For details of the curriculum requirements and how personal preparation is assessed, please refer to the Admission web page, which also contains details about the admission test.

 Admission with international qualification